Me, the Human

 As I changed, I began to have healthier relationships, with myself and with others.
 I learned from my past, but also learned to let things go.

 Things began clicking.
-I realized how much control I can truly have over my life, when I trust myself to lead.
+I realized how much control I can truly have over my life, when I trust myself to lead myself.
 I reflected on what I wanted in my life.
 And I built my own processes to go after those goals.

 There will always be forces larger than us, trying to keep us down – racism, xenophobia, patriarchy, intergenerational trauma.
 And in my early quest to fight these forces, I neglected the one thing that would take me to the promised land.
 I neglected my inner child.
 My truest desires.

-In my journey, I finally learned to listen and love all parts of me.
-And I finally integrated all these parts of me into a mega-self – and truly love and accept all of who I am.
+In my journey, I finally learned to listen to my true self.
+And I finally integrated all the other parts of me into a mega-self – and truly love and accept every part of me.

 And my passion is to help you through your own journey, to embrace your unique mega-self, and live with a creativity you never thought possible.